reinseth/eslint-config-nrk/README.md

 # eslint-config-nrk

 An open/shared JavaScript (ES2015) coding standard configuration for NRK.no.
+Uses [`eslint`](http://eslint.org/) 2.x.
+For 1.x configuration, see the 1.x branch.

 ## Installation

-To install using [npm](https://www.npmjs.com), execute these command in the root of your project:
+To install using [`npm`](https://www.npmjs.com), execute these command in the root of your project:

 ```sh
 npm install --save-dev eslint